js-cookie/js-cookie/README.md

 ## JSON

-js-cookie provides automatic JSON storage for cookies.
+js-cookie provides unobstrusive JSON storage for cookies.

 When creating a cookie you can pass an Array or Object Literal instead of a string in the value.
-If you do so, js-cookie store the string representation of the object according to the `JSON.stringify` api (if available):
+If you do so, js-cookie store the string representation of the object according to the `JSON.stringify` api:

 ```javascript
 Cookies.set('name', { foo: 'bar' });